tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxNL.md

 `sudo dd if=<bootstream> of=/dev/sd<x> bs=1k seek=32 conv=fsync`

-### Bootable e-MMC
+### Bootable eMMC

-To create a bootable e-MMC with complete system image:
+To create a bootable eMMC with complete system image:

-write *.wic image to e-MMC (offset 0)
+write *.wic image to eMMC (offset 0)

-To create a bootable e-MMC with boot stream only (file name see above)
+To create a bootable eMMC with boot stream only (file name see above)

-Boot from SD-Card and write bootstream at offset 32 kiB (0x8000) to e-MMC
+Boot from SD-Card and write bootstream at offset 32 kiB (0x8000) to eMMC

 Example for Linux: